面向 GPT4 学习 Rust

 This chapter would cover:

-2. Running Tests: Rust includes a test runner that you can use to execute your tests by running the cargo test command.
+, that allows you to tag functions as tests that should be run. - Running Tests: Rust includes a test runner that you can use to execute your tests by running the

-5. Test Organization: As you write more tests, you may want to organize your tests into different categories, modules, and directories.
+attribute. - Test Organization: As you write more tests, you may want to organize your tests into different categories, modules, and directories.

 Here are some simple examples of these concepts: